-Many infectious diseases spread from person-to-person by respiratory droplets and airborne particles.
+Many infectious diseases spread from person-to-person through respiratory particles.
 When diseases are prevalent in a community, workplaces should emphasize good respiratory etiquette.
 When people in a setting have good respiratory etiquette, the risk of disease spread is lowered.
 Respiratory etiquette involves:

-Properly disposing of tissues after each use, preferably in a no-touch plastic lined waste container.
+Properly disposing of tissues after each use, preferably in a no-touch lined waste container

 Control of the environment

-Control of the environment includes the physical or mechanical measures that are built into a setting such as barriers or ventilation.
-Ensuring optimal ventilation can help reduce the concentration of potentially infectious droplets or aerosols in the air.
-This can be achieved by natural ventilation (opening windows or doors) or through mechanical ventilation (e.g., Heating, Ventilation, and Air Conditioning systems).
+Environmental control refers to controlling and minimizing the level of pathogens (germs) in the environment.
+Ensuring optimal ventilation can help reduce the concentration of potentially infectious particles in the air.
+This can be achieved by natural ventilation (opening windows or doors) or through mechanical ventilation (e.g., Heating, ventilation, and air conditioning systems).

 Cleaning and disinfecting of environmental surfaces or specific tools and equipment is another form of control.
-Some germs can survive on surfaces for minutes to days, allowing them to spread from person-to-person.
+Some germs can survive on surfaces for minutes to days, allowing them to spread from person to person.
 To prevent the spread of disease, clean and disinfect all high-touch surfaces (e.g., handles, switches, and controls) on a routine schedule, when visibly soiled or obviously contaminated.
-Perform additional cleaning and disinfection, when required.
-The number of times a surface should be cleaned depends on how often it is touched as well as by how many different people touch it.
+The number of times a surface should be cleaned depends on how often it is touched and by how many different people.

 For infection prevention and control practices to be effective, workers should be trained on:

-The proper use and care of equipment (e.g., personal protective equipment, air purifiers)
+The proper use and care of equipment (e.g., PPE, air purifiers)

-What to do if they or someone in the setting shows symptoms of illness
+What to do if they or someone in the setting shows signs or symptoms of illness

-Other important factors necessary to maintain effective IPC:
+Other important factors necessary to maintain effective infection prevention and control:

-Review and adjust the IPC practices as needed and in response to local disease conditions.
+Review and adjust the practices as needed and in response to local disease conditions

-Review worker adherence to IPC policies, practices, and procedures.
-Retrain workers if necessary.
+Review worker adherence to policies, practices, and procedures.
+Retrain workers if necessary

-Implement systems to maintain adequate supplies of hand sanitizer, soap, and personal protective equipment.
+Implement systems to maintain adequate supplies of hand sanitizer, soap, and PPE

-Post IPC educational materials prominently for workers and visitors.
+Post educational materials prominently for workers and visitors

-Make sure supervisors are trained and competent on IPC.
+Make sure supervisors are trained and competent in infection prevention and control